-Whether we are installing a seating wall, retaining wall, or re-grading an uneven backyard, these type of walls add function, curb appeal and value to your property.
+Whether we are installing a seating wall, retaining wall, or re-grading an uneven backyard, these types of walls add function, curb appeal, and value to your property.

 We install different types of retaining walls that appeal to your home and preference such as natural stone retaining walls, modular block walls, cantilever walls, stone veneer, dry stack stone walls even multi-level walls and garden walls.

 Stone Retaining Walls Built to Last – Westchester County

 Retaining walls are an essential component of any landscaping project.
 They can serve a functional purpose, such as holding back a slope of land from slumping or sliding down the side of a hill.

 Retaining walls also have aesthetic purposes.
 They add style and personality to your landscape by acting as boundaries, dividers, or focal points for your yard.

 Do you have a lot of erosion on your property?
 If your house is built on even a small slope, then your soil can shift and leave your foundation exposed.